 (9.2) However, if a student refuses to withdraw voluntarily it will be necessary to consider suspension.
 The University's General Regulations provide for the suspension of students on the grounds of health difficulties.
 Suspension may be recommended as the outcome of a case conference.
 A student may also be suspended as an emergency measure without prior need for a case conference.
 Details of the regulations can be found in General Regulation VI, Suspension.
 Students who are suspended under these regulations and who are resident in College will normally be required to leave their accommodation for the duration of their suspension.
 Students do have a right of appeal against any decision to suspend.

 (9.3) Students who are suspended on the grounds of their mental health will only be allowed to resume their studies once the University is satisfied that they are medically fit to do so, as certified by an appropriate mental health practitioner i.e. the student’s psychiatrist, psychologist or GP and that there is appropriate educational and pastoral provision to support them.
-The University's General Regulations require a comprehensive report to be compiled for the consideration by the Pro-Vice-Chancellor and Deputy Warden when deciding whether or not to allow a student suspended on the grounds of their mental health to return to the University.
+The University's General Regulations require a comprehensive report to be compiled for the consideration by the Pro-Vice-Chancellor (Colleges and Student Experience) when deciding whether or not to allow a student suspended on the grounds of their mental health to return to the University.

 (10) Other University Regulations